-Basically, what it does is lure deer in with a bait.
-Then it gives them a little shock.
-The hope is after they get shocked a few times it will send the message that they aren’t wanted there, and they’ll leave your property alone.
+The idea is to lure deer in with scent.
+Then give them a little shock.
+After they get shocked a few times, hopefully, it will send the message that they aren’t wanted there, and they’ll leave your property alone.

 I know a lot of people love having birds in their yards.
 They put out lots of different bird feeders to attract them and then they get to watch them all day long.

-Well, the only problem is that bird feeders look like easy food to deer.
-So not only are you bringing in birds, but you are also enticing the deer to come too.
+I get why it’s a fun activity.
+The only problem is that bird feeders are easy food for deer.
+So you’re not only bringing in birds, but you are also enticing the deer to come too.

 10. Make a little noise

 Deer are very skittish creatures.
-They don’t like noises especially loud ones that are unfamiliar.
-So if you are having an issue with deer then start making some noise.
+They don’t like noises, especially loud noises that are unfamiliar.
+So if you are having an issue with deer, then you can try making some noise.